scottgruber/web-maps-workshop/README.md

 ```

-## Load a GeoJSON file into your leaflet project
+## Step 6 Load a GeoJSON file into your leaflet project
 * Go to UCLA GIS and download geojson file for [Los Angeles County Neighborhoods - Datasets - UCLA Geoportal](https://gis.ucla.edu/geodata/dataset/los-angeles-county-neighborhoods)
 * Save to json folder in project
 * Go to [You Might Not Need jQuery](http://youmightnotneedjquery.com/) to get vanilla JavaScript to load a json file.
 I went with IE10 support, but you can select for IE8 or IE9 if you like.